What if

 Breathe out

 [Let your mind drift.
 Imagine a bee resting on a blooming flower.
 Its tiny body dusted with pollen.
-Sunlight warms the petals, and the whole meadow hums in slow delight.]
+Sunlight warming the petals.
+The meadow humming in slow delight.]